WCCC (FM)

 WCCC (106.9 FM) – branded K-Love – is a non-commercial contemporary Christian radio station licensed to serve Hartford, Connecticut.
-Owned by the Educational Media Foundation, WCCC does not broadcast any local programming, functioning as the K-Love network affiliate for Greater Hartford and the Pioneer Valley.
-The station's transmitter is located in West Hartford; in addition to a standard analog transmission, WCCC is also available online.
+Owned by the Educational Media Foundation, WCCC does not broadcast any local programming, functioning as the K-Love network affiliate for Greater Hartford, the Pioneer Valley and portions of the Naugatuck Valley.
+The station's transmitter is located in Avon; in addition to a standard analog transmission, WCCC is also available online.

 History

 WCCC-FM was licensed on a frequency of 106.9 MHz in 1959, and went on the air June 7, 1960.
 The station was owned by well-known Hartford jeweler Bill Savitt, and the studios, shared with sister station WCCC, were on the "lower street level" of the Hotel Bond on Asylum Street in Hartford, with the station's transmitter located on Avon Mountain in West Hartford.
 In the late 1960s, WCCC-FM moved to 11 Asylum Street, and changed to a hugely popular "All Request" format which was simulcast in part on the AM (for the next several decades, WCCC-FM simulcast their programming on the AM until that station changed to a classical music format in 2002).
 Also during this time, WCCC-FM was purchased by the record label Elektra, marking one of the few stations in the United States to have this distinction.
 Sy Dresner's Greater Hartford Communications Corp. purchased the station in the early 1970s, and during the summer of 1975, the station switched to a progressive rock music format.
 During the summer of 1976, the format was tweaked to a more mainstream album rock format.

 WCCC-FM was the home of Howard Stern beginning in late 1979, where he hosted the station's morning show.
 This was Stern's first job in a large market.
 It was at WCCC-FM that Stern met Fred Norris, the longest-tenured member of Stern's staff, who followed Stern when he left Hartford.
 Beginning in May 1996, Stern's syndicated morning show aired every weekday morning on WCCC until he departed for Sirius Satellite Radio in December 2005.
 (WCCC-FM replaced Stern with Sebastian, who had worked for the station in the mid-1990s until moving to WZMX in February 1995; Sebastian left the station again at the end of August 2009).
 In contrast to most rock stations, WCCC also served as the market's home for Paul Harvey's News and Comment and The Rest of the Story for two decades.